 This is what Charles Spurgeon said about it:

-When people show up at Hope Chapel Hill Country, they will hear the Word of God preached, have an opportunities to serve, to give, and to worship in an environment geared specifically for believers.
+When people show up at Community Church of the Hills they will hear the Word of God preached, verse-by-verse, have opportunities to serve, to give, and to worship in an environment geared specifically for believers.
 They will be built up, spurred on and straightened out.
 They will be prayed over, hugged warmly, encouraged greatly.

 Most of all they will have the chance to grow in the grace and knowledge of our Lord Jesus Christ.